 “While those in the justice and custodial sector continue to go to work in this acutely challenging environment, we and our colleagues must be as protected and safe as possible.
 That’s why we are calling on this government to ensure justice and custodial sector workers, alongside other frontline workers, are given priority access to the vaccine once the elderly and vulnerable have been vaccinated.”

 Community is the largest union in the privatised justice and custodial sector.
-You can join us here.
+You can join us here today.